Slovenia to deploy army to help with influx of migrants

 After registering them at border checkpoints, Slovenian authorities were to transport them to the Austrian frontier from where they could continue to Germany, the preferred destination for many.

 The UN refugee agency described Slovenia's handling of the border situation as "running very smoothly".

 "Unlike other countries, Slovenia had time to prepare...
-It's not perfect, but things are moving," UNHCR spokeswoman Caroline van Buren told AFP.
+It's not perfect, but things are moving," UNHCR spokeswoman Caroline van Buren told AFP.it

 The army's role in the crisis would be to provide "technical assistance, helicopter monitoring, trucks and other logistics," interior ministry spokesman Bostjan Sefic said.

 "Soldiers will not have police competences," he added.

 The numbers expected to enter Slovenia would be a first for the country which only saw around 3,500 migrants arrive over the past month after it reinforced border controls in mid-September.

 Slovenia has said it could handle up to 8,000 refugees crossing through on their way to Austria, which has also reinforced its border ahead of the anticipated rise in the numbers.